 Warriors dominate second test to win series

-The Fiji Under-20 side put a gutsy performance but lost to the more formidable Swire Shipping Fijian Warriors team 32-20 in the final two-match series today.
+The Fiji Under-20 side put a gutsy performance but lost to a more formidable Swire Shipping Fijian Warriors team 32-20 in the final two-match series yesterday.

 The Warriors looked like a team to beat dominating possession at the kick-off.